About the Sixth Form

 We believe that clear expectations and consistently high standards are essential to success.
 It is important that our students take pride in their appearance and are aware of the impression that appearance makes as role models within the school and amongst the wider community.

-As sixth form students, we wish to give you some freedom in your choice of dress; however, if you do not adhere to our dress code then you will face sanctions that can include removal from lessons or being asked to return home to change.
-Please use the guidance table below when planning your dress (although this does not cover all eventualities).
+As sixth form students, we wish to give you some freedom in your choice of dress; however, if you do not adhere to our expectations of appropriate then you will face sanctions that can include removal from lessons or being asked to return home to change.

 The Director of Sixth Form will be the ultimate arbiter in all matters relating to dress and appearance.